 One of the very popular and incredible things to do in Flores is taking a five-day trek to El Mirador.
 It is a 40km hike through the Guatemalan jungle.
 Hiking to El Mirador is an incredible adventure, and in the end, you will discover one of the largest and oldest Mayan cities in the world.

 I have not done this trek myself but spoke to a few people who did, and I was told it’s a mesmerizing experience.
-This trek needs to be done as a part of an organized trip, and prices start at around $230.
+This trek needs to be done as a part of an organized trip, and prices start at around $400.
+The price will go down if you are in a group.
 I was also told that it is possible to take the hike without the tour – I would, however, not recommend it.
 The tour company will provide camping arrangements, food and of course insurance.
 When hiking in the jungle, I would choose to do it this way.

 Take a trip to Ixpanpajul Natural Park